 Getting divorced in Washington State—like all legal proceedings—involves forms and a number of steps that you must follow.
 It might seem overwhelming at first, but it doesn't have to be that difficult—and you can get help.
 Here's the basic rundown of how to get started.

 At the outset, it helps to know that there are basically three different ways to approach the process of filing for divorce:

 Your choice between these options will depend on the specifics of your situation, as well the amount of time and money you have to spend.
 While the DIY option is the cheapest, it calls for some legwork and attention to detail, to ensure that you've followed Washington's rules and procedures for divorce (also known as "dissolution of marriage" in the state).

 Before you actually file your divorce papers, there are various things you should figure out and prepare.

-Despite this relatively loose residency requirement for initiating the divorce proceeding, you should know that there are stricter requirements for the court to have "personal jurisdiction" over the other spouse (the "respondent") or your children.
+Also, you should know that there are stricter requirements for the court to have "personal jurisdiction" over the other spouse (the "respondent") or your children.
 The legal rules for personal jurisdiction are complicated, but they basically limit a judge's ability to include certain orders in a final divorce decree (even when those orders are based on the spouses' agreement).
 For example:

 Filing for uncontested divorce is the easiest option when you're doing a DIY divorce—and pretty much the only option if you want to use an online divorce service.
 So at the outset of the process, you should know whether you meet the two basic conditions for uncontested divorce in Washington: